 I went from saying this is the worst to this one of the best fast food burgers out there.
 It’s hard to believe.

 I didn’t know that Dairy Queen had been tinkering with their burgers since 2019, and this particular burger made its debut two months earlier.
-It left quite the impression on me.
+It left quite an impression on me.

 Even though the nearest DQ Grill & Chill is about forty minutes away, I’m hoping to drop by for a Slamburger and a Blizzard very soon.